mikelbring/tinyissue/app/laravel/documentation/auth/usage.md

 	     return "You're logged in!";
 	}

 Use the **login** method to login a user without checking their credentials, such as after a user first registers to use your application.
-Just pass your user object or the user's ID:
+Just pass the user's ID:

-	Auth::login($user);
+	Auth::login($user->id);

 	Auth::login(15);